SAIL Amsterdam: 2005

 Smaller events included an exposition of yacht building and a parade of carnavalesque floating creations.

 The event cost around €7.5 million to stage which was financed by sponsorship and trading activity.

 On the first day, the ships gather in the locks at IJmuiden for the Sail In or Parade of Sail through the North Sea Canal to Amsterdam, led by the event's flagship.
 In 2005 that was the Stad Amsterdam, which was supposed to reach Amsterdam first, but she ran aground with the Dutch crown prince Willem Alexander aboard and the Statsraad Lehmkuhl then preceded her.

 2010

 SAIL Amsterdam 2010 was held from 19 August until 23 August that year.

 2015

-SAIL Amsterdam 2015 was held from 19 August to 23 August 2015.
+SAIL Amsterdam 2015 was held from 19 to 23 August 2015.